interactivethings/catalog/docs/specimens.md

 ### Basic usage

-Specimens are defined as Markdown code blocks with an argument string.
+Specimens are defined as Markdown code blocks with an option string.

 ```code
 '''html|dark